sunnyshk/Blog-Crud-Assignment/README.md

 # Blog-Crud-Assignment

-Step 1 - Navigate to the server folder & run the npm install command to install all the required dependencies Step 2 - Now run npm run start to run the server
+Step 1 - Navigate to the server folder & run the npm install command to install all the required dependencies<br>
+Step 2 - Now run npm run start to run the server